 When it comes to super cheap (but quite reliable) web hosting providers, it’s tough to compete with the sound value that this company brings to the table.
 While it might have a bit of a silly name to some, this incredibly cheap and effective web hosting service is taken very seriously, as I soon found out after giving it a trial run.
 More about features here.

 Not only is it feature packed and very robust, but I was also very impressed with the responsiveness and uptime that it was able to shoehorn in – even at a monthly rate that would make other web hosting companies pass out.

 FatCow does not offer any uptime guarantee, so they don’t publish such statistics.
 That doesn’t mean one cannot keep uptime records.
 I have done so, and here are the results.

-Fatcow is one of the many web hosting companies that can boast of almost 100% uptime.
+Fatcow is one of the many web hosting companies that can boast of almost 100% uptime (we measured 99.9% over a 30 day period).
 While there is no perfect solution for web hosting (even the sites of giants like Amazon go down from time to time), especially when so many variables are introduced, you can expect high uptime and responsiveness.

 My sites load quickly, fast enough for me to see that there must be some serious thought put into optimizing server speeds, and you should be able to serve all of your visitors and clients with a pretty consistent service across the board.

 Here is a chart displaying the server response time in milliseconds: